handrew/browserpilot/readme.md

 from browserpilot.agents.gpt_selenium_agent import GPTSeleniumAgent

 instructions = """Go to Google.com
-Find all text boxes.
+Find all textareas.
-Find the first visible text box.
+Find the first visible textarea.
-Click on the first visible text box.
+Click on the first visible textarea.
 Type in "buffalo buffalo buffalo buffalo buffalo" and press enter.
 Wait 2 seconds.
 Find all anchor elements that link to Wikipedia.